cadop/dhart/src/Csharp/docs/markdown/1_unity_project_setup.md

 - Importing DHARTAPI to a Unity project.
 - Verifying that a Unity project code can reference DHARTAPI.

 **IMPORTANT**: The current version of the project does not automatically link the C DLL within Unity.
+You must follow the steps in `Adding DHART to Editor Path` listed below.
 The following tutorials and steps will work.
-However, you must build and run the unity project for the DLL to link correctly, otherwise you will recieve a `DLLNotFoundError`.
+However, you must either add DLLs to the editor or build and run the unity project for the DLL to link correctly, otherwise you will recieve a `DLLNotFoundError`.

 ### Prerequisites